acnelson12/CS-335-Algorithms/README.md

 # CS-335-Algorithms
-Homework Assignments and Projects from CS 335
+Homework Assignments and Projects from CS 335 at UW-Eau Claire, Fall 2015.

-This is partially just to help me learn Github.
-I will probably post things after the submission deadline.
+You will see only what I am willing to share.
+This is not meant as a cheating resource.